-With respect to accessing English data within the NHS Digital trusted research environment, the partner organisations, i.e. those party to the related Data Sharing Agreement (currently Imperial College London, King's College London, Swansea University, University College London, University of Bristol, University of Cambridge, University of Glasgow, University of Leicester, University of Liverpool, University of Manchester, University of Oxford, University of Sheffield, University of Southampton) and NHS Digital take on the formal role of being joint data controllers for the research programme.
+With respect to accessing English data within the NHSE SDE, the partner organisations, i.e. those party to the related Data Sharing Agreement (currently Imperial College London, King's College London, London School of Hygiene & Tropical Medicine, Swansea University, University College London, University of Bristol, University of Cambridge, University of Dundee, University of Glasgow, University of Leicester, University of Liverpool, University of Manchester, University of Nottingham, University of Oxford, University of Sheffield, University of Southampton) and NHS England take on the formal role of being joint data controllers for the research programme.